ExtendSync for Outlook may temporarily fail to read or write data to NetSuite when your account has reached its maximum concurrency limit.

 Navigate to:

-Setup → Integration → Web Services PreferencesLocate your Account Concurrency Limit
+Setup → Integration → Web Services PreferencesLocate Account Concurrency Limit.

 NetSuite recommends installing the Application Performance Management (APM) SuiteApp to monitor: